SLO | EN

 Intended learning outcomes - transferable/key skills and other attributes

 ?
 Communication skills: oral defense of a seminar work, mid-term presentation of a seminar work. ?
-Use of information technology: use of software tools to calculate the energy performance of buildings.
+Use of information technology: use of software tools for daylight analysis and tools for analysis of energy performance of buildings

 Readings